2021–2023 North Korean missile tests: November

 On 19 November 2023, ROK Defense Minister Shin Won-sik informed the Korean Broadcasting System that an anticipated third satellite launch by North Korea was expected by the end of that month.
 On the evening of 21 November 2023, North Korea’s state-run Korean Central News Agency (KCNA) reported that a Chollima-1 rocket carrying a Malligyong-1 reconnaissance satellite was launched from the Sohae Satellite Launching Station, with North Korean leader Kim Jong Un present.
 On 23 November 2023, North Korea terminated the bi-lateral 2018 Comprehensive Military Agreement in response to South Korea’s decision to suspend a part of that agreement in reaction to North Korea’s latest satellite launch.

 December

 On 18 December, South Korea said North Korea has fired its most advanced intercontinental ballistic missile.
 The launch came a week after South Korean and US defence officials met to update plans on how to respond to a nuclear attack from the North.
-South Korean and Japanese officials said the missile travelled for 73 minutes, covering about 1,000km (621 miles).
+South Korean and Japanese officials said the missile travelled for 73 minutes, covering about 1,000 km (621 miles).
+The missile was later confirmed by North Korean state media as Hwasong-18.